CURRENT LEGISLATIVE MATERIALS: Material on this page © The Animal Council 2006 - 2013

 Rpting Ord to Feb.
 2012 while the new Sacramento Regional Licensing Application Form (mutli-jurisdiction) is

-fit the city's development following its incorporation and initial use of Sacramento County provisions.
+the city's development following its incorporation and initial use of Sacramento County provisions.
+Considerable

-Sacramento County style hi-fee unaltered ordinance amendment newly imposing cat licensing, sales restrictions
+County style hi-fee unaltered ordinance amendment newly imposing cat licensing, sales restrictions and a new

 Animal Care Citizens Advisory Committee Minutes: 1/07 2/07